 An ant’s head has on the outside of it, the jaws (or mandibles), the mouth, the antennae and the eyes.

-The antennae are perhaps the most important sensory organ that the ant possesses and acts as the ant’s sense of sight, hearing and taste.
+The antennae are perhaps the most important sensory organ that the ant possesses.
+They act as the ant’s sense of sight, hearing and taste.
 It might seem odd to say that the antennae act as eyes when in fact the ant already has eyes, but the eyes of ants are generally not that good at seeing.
-They can detect light, particularly ultraviolet light, but as you can probably imagine when underground the ant’s eyes see nothing at all.
+Ant eyes can detect light, particularly ultraviolet light, but as you can probably imagine when underground the ant’s eyes see nothing at all.
 Instead the ants rely on their antennae to act as their primary sense of seeing and hearing.

 When an ant gets into a dangerous situation, such as attacking prey or enemy ants, the antennae can be folded back across the head to protect them.